calderatta/ca-exon-capture/Exon_Capture_Pipeline.md

     clocklikeness_test.pl --indir nf_filtered --besttree RAxML_bestTree.raxml.tre --clocklike clocklike_dir --cpu 4

-This  produces a folder clocklikeness_dir with filtered genes based on p-values, but do not use these as the filter is very aggresive.
+This  produces a folder `clocklikeness_dir` with filtered genes based on p-values, but do not use these as the filter is very aggresive.
 Examine `likelihood.txt` locally in excel.

+Be sure to run the RAxML file `RAxML_bestTree.*****`.
+I was not able to get this to run with the astral tree.

 ##### 2. Select clocklike genes to filter
 In `likelihood.txt`, first check if the likelihood ratio (MCL) and sequence length correlate.
 If so, make a corrected MCL by dividing the ratio by length and filter for the lowest values.
 Then determine a minimum value threshhold for genes to keep based, this number is subjective, but about 500 genes is good.
 Also consider keeping genes that are longer.